our blog

 Often, this is presented in a tone that does not invite discussion.
 So, what is the real problem here?

-Theory from an Ideal World
+Theory from an ideal world

 Let’s acknowledge the fact: machine translation (MT) can now deliver acceptable results.
 Not perfect, as it still needs to be checked and edited.
 The theory is simple: if post-editing MT allows work to proceed twice as fast as human translation with the same result, then it makes sense to use it.
 Translate twice as fast, reduce the rate by half, and the linguist ends up earning the same amount per hour.
 Sounds good.